vuejs/v2.vuejs.org/src/v2/guide/components.md

 ></blog-post>
 ```

-So this might be a good time to refactor the `<blog-post>` component to accept a single `post` prop instead:
+This is an ideal time to refactor the `<blog-post>` component to accept a single `post` prop instead:

 ```html
 <blog-post